 With intracranial haemorrhage neurological symptoms such as somnolence, aphasia, hemiparesis, convulsion may be associated.

-Nervous System Disorders: Intracranial haemorrhage such as cerebral haemorrhage, cerebral haematoma, haemorrhagic stroke, intracranial haematoma, subarachnoid haemorrhage.
+Nervous system disorders: intracranial haemorrhage such as cerebral haemorrhage, cerebral haematoma, haemorrhagic stroke, haemorrhagic transformation stroke, intracranial haematoma, subarachnoid haemorrhage.

-Cardiac Disorders: Reprefusion arrhyhmia such as asystole, accelerated idioventricular arrhythmia, arrhythmia, extrasystoles, atrial fibrillation, atrioventricular block first degree - atrioventricular block complete, bradycardia, tachycardia, ventricular arrhythmia, ventricular fibrillation, ventricular tachycardia occur in close temporal relationship to treatment with METALYSE.
+Cardiac disorders: reperfusion arrhythmia such as asystole, accelerated idioventricular arrhythmia, arrhythmia, extrasystoles, atrial fibrillation, atrioventricular block first degree - atrioventricular block complete, bradycardia, tachycardia, ventricular arrhythmia, ventricular fibrillation, ventricular tachycardia occur in close temporal relationship to treatment with METALYSE.

-Reperfusion arrhythmias may lead to cardiac arrest, can be life threatening and may require the use of conventional arrhythmic therapies.
+Reperfusion arrhythmias may lead to cardiac arrest, can be life threatening and may require the use of conventional arrhythmic therapies; pericardial haemorrhage.